Stocks drop the most since May on worries over China, Fed

 Earlier this month, Stifel strategist Barry Bannister said he expects a drop of 10% to 15% for the S&P 500 in the final three months of the year.
 He cited the Fed’s tapering of its support, among other factors.
 So did Bank of America strategist Savita Subramanian, as she set a target of 4,250 for the S&P 500 by the end of the year.
 That would be a 4.1% drop from Friday’s close.

-Utilities and other sectors that are considered less risky held up better than the rest of the market.
+Airlines were among the few bright spots.
+American Airlines rose 3% to lead all the gainers in the S&P 500.
+Delta Air Lines rose 1.7% and United Airlines added 1.6%.

-There were few bright spots.
-American Airlines led the gainers in the S&P 500, adding 2.6%.
+Cryptocurrency traders also had a rough day.
+The price of Bitcoin fell nearly 8% to $43,717, according to Coindesk.

 Investors will have a chance for a closer look at how the slowdown affected a wide range of companies when the next round of corporate earnings begins in October.
 Solid earnings have been a key driver for stocks, but supply chain disruptions, higher costs and other factors could make it more of a struggle for companies to meet high expectations.